-Homework is an essential part of your successful educational program at RCSA.
+Homework is an essential part of your successful educational program at RCSA and is MANDATORY.
 Doing homework will help students develop many valuable skills such as good study habits, time management, responsibility, and perseverance.
 Teachers assign homework that will foster individual learning and growth and that is appropriate for the subject area.
 Homework is part of all students' regular evaluations.
-It is each student's responsibility to complete and turn in homework on time; in case of conflict regarding homework assignments, the teacher's record is final.
+It is each student's responsibility to complete and turn in homework on time; in case of conflict regarding homework, assignments, the teacher's record is final.
 If students or their parents have questions about homework, immediately contact the teacher who assigned it.
 Teacher's e-mail is available and daily assignments are posted on RCSA Connect.
 Students will have both paper and computer homework.
-It is necessary that students have online access.
+Students must have access to technology at home, such as compatible computers or mobile devices with Internet access.
+Teachers may change homework routines/platforms based on the students' needs with at least 1 week notice of the change, which may include the addition of nightly homework.